Mark Lundy appeal push over brain tissue reaches Supreme Court

+Mark Lundy says he has been a "guinea pig" in the justice system, with the use of "novel and junk science".

-Two tiny spots of what is believed to be human brain tissue found on Mark Lundy's shirt are the subject of a hearing in the Supreme Court this morning.
+Two tiny spots of what is believed to be human brain tissue found on Lundy's shirt are the subject of a hearing in the Supreme Court in Wellington this morning.

 Lundy is seeking leave to appeal to New Zealand's highest court over his convictions for murdering his wife and daughter.

-His lawyer will be arguing the Court of Appeal was wrong to uphold the convictions despite finding the evidence around the brain tissue was inadmissible.
+His lawyer is arguing the Court of Appeal was wrong to uphold the convictions despite finding the evidence around the brain tissue was inadmissible.

 Christine and Amber Lundy were found dead in their Palmerston North home in 2000, having been hacked to death, likely with an axe or tomahawk.
 The murder weapon was never found.